Job Chapter 7 Summary

 8. Read Job 7:17 and then Psalm 8:4.
 How are these two verses related?
 What is the main idea of each of these verses?
 How do these verses make you feel?
 What kind of impact do they have on you?

-9. Consider the questions in verses 17-21.
-Job made mention of "The eye of him who sees me" in verse 8.
+9. Consider the questions in verses 17–21.
+Job made mention of "the eye of him who sees me" in verse 8.
 How is this similar to what he says in verse 20?
 Have you ever felt like God was testing you?
 How did you respond?
 What did you learn from your experience?

 10. In chapters 4-5, Eliphaz was making the case that Job's circumstances were a result of some unconfessed sin.
 Yet in verses 20-21, Job seems to acknowledge his sinfulness.
 What does he say?
 Are his circumstances the result of his sin?
-What can we know from seeing the big picture of the book of Job, especially what we know from the first two chapters?
+What can we know from seeing the big picture of the book of Job, especially what we learn from the first two chapters?

 Key Words/Phrase